Maher v. Roe

 Maher v.
 Roe, 432 U.S. 464 (1977), is a U.S. Supreme Court decision that addressed a Connecticut regulation denying Medicaid funding for nontherapeutic (elective) abortions while permitting funding for childbirth.
-The Court ruled that although the Constitution protects a woman’s right to choose an abortion, it does not require the government to subsidize the exercise of that right.
-The ruling established a critical distinction between state interference with a constitutional right and a state’s decision not to fund that right, shaping the non-entitlement funding doctrine in constitutional law.
+The court held that, although the Constitution protects a woman’s right to choose an abortion, it does not require the government to subsidize the exercise of that right.
+The decision established a critical distinction between state interference with a constitutional right and a state's decision not to fund that right, shaping the non-entitlement funding doctrine in constitutional law.

 Background

 Following the Supreme Court's decision in Roe v.
 Wade (1973), which recognized a woman’s right to choose abortion as a fundamental liberty protected by the Fourteenth Amendment, questions arose about the extent to which states were obligated to fund abortion services.
 In Connecticut, the Department of Social Services issued a regulation allowing Medicaid reimbursement only for medically necessary abortions, excluding those sought for elective reasons.
 A group of Medicaid-eligible women challenged the regulation, claiming it violated the Equal Protection and Due Process Clauses of the Fourteenth Amendment.